minuttery/apk/README.md

 ## Playing together: APK + desktop web + mobile web

 All three clients can participate in the same rounds: they share the Solana program and each room's accounts.
-Players do not need to be on the same Wi-Fi network.

 1. Each player opens their client:
    - **Android:** install and open the APK, then connect a wallet compatible with Mobile Wallet Adapter.